 So, to eliminate the troubles associated with manual searches, a keyword search tool like Jaaxy was invented to save you some time and efforts.
 By entering the word “buy” on search, you can discover a list of relevant niches and sub-niche ideas with a single search, based on what people search for online.
 See for yourself.

-Would you have thought someone could go to any lengths to search for tea tree oil online?
+Would you have thought there is someone who could go to any lengths to search for tea tree oil online?

-How to interpret keyword search results on Jaaxy
+How to interpret keyword research results on Jaaxy

 Keyword – the search term or search phrase you type in the search field (in this scenario it is “buy”).